opral/monorepo/source-code/ide-extension/README.md

     </h3>
 </div>

-# Inlang VS Code Extension
+# Inlang IDE Code Extension

-The VS Code extension is part of the open-source localization solution [inlang](https://www.inlang.dev/).

-## Getting Started

-Create an `inlang.config.json` file in your project.

-- Either run `npx @inlang/cli init` in the terminal (but node must be installed).
-- Or manually create the JSON config:
-  For an example and the config schema, go to the [config reference](https://inlang.dev/docs/reference/config).
+WORK IN PROGRESS.
+The editor is prioritized for now.

 ## Features